 Prisoner of conscience Bagir Kazikhanov was sentenced in February 2015 to three and half years' imprisonment for organising alleged Nurdzhular activities in Ulyanovsk.
 Prisoner of conscience Yevgeny Kim was sentenced in June 2017 to three years and nine months' imprisonment for organising alleged Nurdzhular activities in Blagoveshchensk.

-Typically, such Muslims meet in homes to study their faith, with one or more expounding on Nursi's works.
+Typically, such Muslims meet in private homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together.
 They do not seek any state permission for such meetings.

 Testimony used in the prosecutions of both Kazikhanov and Kim appears to have come from a 2007 article by "M.N.
 Davydov", whose identity remains unknown.
 This was used in Kazikhanov's case by an unknown witness to whom the prosecution gave the pseudonym "Ibrogim Salikh Ibrogimov", and whose testimony was then used in Kim's case in the testimony of a Dzait Alikhanovich Sultygov (see below).